 The variable ‘ds_terminated’ gets created within the preprocessing function and is set to 1 only for specific termination reasons.
 It can be chosen within the train-test-split function as alternative target.

-To choose this variable as target results – depending on the chosen reasons – mostly results in highly imbalanced data as you can see here for the default values:
+To choose this variable as target results – depending on the chosen reasons – mostly results in highly imbalanced data as it is shown below for the default values: